bazen-teklehaymanot/Abushakir-Net/README.md

 This package allows developers to implement Ethiopian Calendar and Datetime System in their application\(s\)\`.

-This package is implemented using the [UNIX EPOCH](https://en.wikipedia.org/wiki/Unix_time) which means it's not a conversion of any other calendar system into Ethiopian, for instance, Gregorian Calendar.
+This package is implemented using the [UNIX EPOCH](https://en.wikipedia.org/wiki/Unix_time), and it also contains a means of conversion into C# default DateTime system.

 Unix Epoch is measured using milliseconds since 01 Jan, 1970 UTC.
 In UNIX EPOCH leap seconds are ignored.